mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 ## Integrate parallel execution and job array

 To scale up the number of programs, use a job array together with parallel execution.
-For example, simply adding a line `#SBATCH --array=0-99` to the above script, users can submit `10 * 100 = 1,000` programs simultaneously.
+For example, simply adding a line `#SBATCH --array=0-99` to the above job script, users can submit `10 * 100 = 1,000` programs.

 !!!
 Note
-    **This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)**
+    **This approach is useful to submit a large number of programs, when each program requires small resources (CPUs and memory).**

 ## Integrate sequential execution, parallel execution, and job array

 To further scale up the number of programs, one may consider integrating sequential execution, parallel execution, and a job array.
-Here is an example job script to submit `10 * 10 * 100 = 10,000` programs.
+Here is an example job script.

 ```
 #!/bin/bash